1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 1998 S Close AM DCAM Penny

-The 1998 cents are in a group of Memorial coins.
-You can see the new Frank Gasparro’s reverse combined with the original obverse side created by Victor D. Brenner.
+The 1998 cents are part of the Lincoln Memorial group, combining Frank Gasparro’s reverse with the original obverse created by Victor D. Brenner.
 These pennies represent the final decade of the Lincoln Memorial design that ran from 1959 to 2008, making them part of a 50-year numismatic tradition.

 The Obverse Of The 1998 Penny

-The penny obverse has remained unchanged since 1909, so pieces minted in 1998 still have a Lincoln image in the center with recognizable inscriptions.
-You can see four inscriptions: IN GOD WE TRUST positioned above Lincoln’s head, the date “1998” to the right of Lincoln’s chest, LIBERTY on the left side, and the designer’s initials “VDB” for Victor David Brenner located on Lincoln’s shoulder.
+The penny obverse has remained unchanged since 1909, so pieces minted in 1998 still carry Lincoln’s portrait at center with four recognizable inscriptions.
+You can see IN GOD WE TRUST positioned above Lincoln’s head, the date “1998” to the right of his chest, LIBERTY on the left side, and the designer’s initials “VDB” for Victor David Brenner on Lincoln’s shoulder.

-The mint mark, when present, appears below the date—”D” for Denver-minted coins, “S” for San Francisco proof coins, while Philadelphia-minted pennies have no mint mark.
+The mint mark, when present, appears below the date — “D” for Denver-minted coins, “S” for San Francisco proof coins, while Philadelphia-minted pennies carry no mint mark at all.

 The Reverse Of The 1998 Penny